regolith-linux/website/content/en/docs/HowTo/change-workspace-icons.md

 - Append the name of the icon font to `Settings > Editor > Font Familly`.
 - Example: `Menlo, Consolas, DejaVu Sans Mono, monospace, Material Design Icons`

+# Further Reading

+See the [reference page for configrations](../../reference/configurations) for more details about config files in Regolith.